Polaris 900XP Ranger Transmission/Front Drive Fluid Change

 Step 3.
 Clean the magnetic drain bolt of any metal filings and inspect the O-ring for wear or damage.
 Replace the O-ring if necessary.

 Step 4.
-Reinstall the drive case drain bolt and torque it to between 8-10 foot-pounds.
+Reinstall the drive case drain bolt and torque it between 8-10 foot-pounds.

 Step 6.
-Reinstall the drive case fill bolt and also torque it to between 8-10 foot-pounds.
+Reinstall the drive case fill bolt and also torque it between 8-10 foot-pounds.

-Are you ready to change the oil on your Polaris Ranger UTV?
-Watch the video below and we'll show you how to get it done!
+While you're at it, why not change the engine oil on your Polaris Ranger UTV?
+Watch the video below to see how to change the oil in a Polaris Ranger 900XP.